AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Elasticsearch Index size](../../assets/tools/elasticsearch-index-size.jpg)

-This frame indicates the index name and size across the selected time frame.
+This frame indicates the index name and size across the selected timeframe.
 It may indicate problems with how a site is indexing.

 ## [!UICONTROL Elasticsearch Errors]: